 Maternal mental health and wellbeing

-The transition into parenthood, including pregnancy, birth, and the early weeks is a huge adjustment to make to your life and for some people it can have an impact on their mental wellbeing.
+The transition into parenthood, including pregnancy, birth, and the early weeks is a huge adjustment to make to your life.
+For some people it can have an impact on their mental wellbeing.
 Any anxiety or depression, as well as other mental health conditions that occur from the onset of pregnancy until the baby is one year old come under the umbrella of Maternal Mental Health.
 The highest rate of maternal death in New Zealand is caused by suicide.
 It is important you seek the help and support you need if you have any concerns about yourself or someone you know.

-The Baby Blues, or overwhelming feelings in the first 1-2 weeks after you have a baby are very common and very normal.
+“Baby Blues”, or overwhelming feelings in the first 1-2 weeks after you have a baby are very common and very normal.
 Conditions included in the term ‘maternal mental health’ are: Anxiety, Depression, Post Traumatic Stress Disorder, Bipolar, and Psychosis.

 Where can I get help?